 (2) The Market Forecaster newsletter provides forecasts for the U.S. and emerging markets (excluding Russia).

 See here for more details.

-See here and here for our track record.
+See here and here for some highlights of our track record.

 (3) The Dividend Gems newsletter provides my most highly recommended dividend securities with active management strategies, as well as discussions of other dividend securities.